Pennsbury High School: Instrumental music

-The Pennsbury Instrumental Music Department has sent countless students to the National Association for Music Education's All-American Band, a prestigious honor awarded to only several hundred students throughout the United States each year.
+The Pennsbury Instrumental Music Department has consistently sent students to the National Association for Music Education's All-American Band, a prestigious honor awarded to only several hundred students throughout the United States each year.

 Athletics

 The Falcons are part of the Suburban One League.
-Pennsbury had two undefeated football teams in the 1970s, in 1972 and 1974.
-In 1985, Pennsbury went undefeated again and was ranked as the best team in the state by some newsletters.
+Pennsbury football teams went undefeated in 1972 and 1974; won a state championship in 1980, playing in the longest football playoff game in Pennsylvania high school athletics history; and went undefeated again in 1985, when they were ranked by some newsletters as the best high school football team in Pennsylvania.

-They also had a championship team in 1980, participating in the longest football playoff game in Pennsylvania school history.
-Currently, their ultimate frisbee team is one of the top dozen teams in the U.S.